All students are required to hold a Charles Sturt Card

-Your CSU Card is your official University Identity Card and enables access to various services and facilities throughout the University.
+Your Charles Sturt Card is your official University Identity Card and enables access to various services and facilities throughout the University.

-New students will need to submit a photo online through the CSU Student Self Service Portal to apply for your card.
+New students will need to submit a photo online through the Charles Sturt Student Self Service Portal to apply for your card.
 Photos must be in JPEG format and no larger than 200kB in size.

-For students, your initial CSU Card is issued free of charge.
+For students, your initial card is issued free of charge.
 You will be required to pay a replacement fee if a card is lost or damaged due to lack of care.